AlaskaAirlines/auro-combobox/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: combobox an idea for this project
 title: '[feature summary]'
-labels: 'auro-suggest, Type: Feature, not-reviewed'
+labels: 'auro-combobox, Type: Feature, not-reviewed'
 assignees: blackfalcon
 ---